cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/activate.md

 {{% /note %}}

 {{% note title="Update Permissions" %}}
-A single license may be active at any given time.
+Only a single license may be active at any given time.
 {{% /note %}}

 #### {{< param cfy_cli_name >}}